Venture Capital ROI Expectations

 Because it's so common for these investments to fail, venture capitalists are very careful about which companies they provide money.
 If you want to receive a venture capital investment, you will need to demonstrate that investing in your company is likely to result in a big return on investment, particularly if your company is involved in a risky field.

 If you need help with venture capital ROI expectations, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.